 If you have even a passing thought of suicide, that’s a signal that must be taken seriously.
 By seeking and receiving proper professional suicidal ideation treatment, you can greatly lower your risk for something tragic happening while significantly increasing your chances of finding newfound hope.

-At Tower Behavioral Health in Reading, Pennsylvania, we provide comprehensive inpatient suicidal ideation treatment for adults age 18 and older of all genders.
+At Tower Behavioral Health in Reading, Pennsylvania, we provide comprehensive suicidal ideation treatment for adults and adolescents of all genders.

 Signs & Symptoms of Suicidal Ideation